-Finally, although the underlying data did not change and we did not change the way the systemlevel group count variable is calculated, we revised the way we describe the contents of the counts throughout this document.
-The counts for all years include outpatient centers as defined in the OneKey data.
-While outpatient centers are primarily medical group practice sites, they also include other facility types, such as health clinics and imaging centers.
+Finally, although the underlying data did not change and we did not change the way the system-level group count variable is calculated in 2020 and 2021 compared with the 2016 and 2018 system lists, we revised the way we describe the contents of the counts in the technical documentation for the 2020 systems file and throughout this document.
+The counts include outpatient centers as defined in the OneKey data.
+While they are primarily medical group practice sites, outpatient centers also include other facility types, such as health clinics and imaging centers.
 The group count variable is consistent across all years; only the description has been updated to better reflect the organizations included in the counts.